 The Bluepencilagency First Novel Award was established in 2017 and attracted considerable interest from the industry.
 Our judges; literary agent Eve White and best selling author Saskia Sarginson considered entrants from across the world writing in many genres.
 The winner, Carolyn Kirby, has secured representation and her novel “Half of You” is out with publishers.
-We’ll soon announce our competition for 2018.
+In January we’ll announce two new competitions for 2018.

 Founded by editor and writer Sara Sarre with literary events organised by Emma Haynes.
 We have a talented roster of editors that includes published authors and editors in publishing houses.

 As well as having a clear understanding of the publishing world and what books sell, we know the power of a fresh voice and a good story.
 We communicate what needs to be changed or cut in a clear and constructive manner that is helpful and thoughtful.